SS Rotterdam (1872)

-SS Rotterdam was a Dutch Passenger ship that ran aground and sunk on the Zeehondenbank near the Dutch island of Schouwen, while she was travelling from New York, United States to Rotterdam, The Netherlands.
+SS Rotterdam was a Dutch 19th-century ocean-going steamer.
+She was built in 1872 by the Henderson, Coulborn and Company shipbuilding firm.
+The ship ran aground and sunk on the Zeehondenbank near the Dutch island of Schouwen, while she was travelling from New York, United States to Rotterdam, The Netherlands.

 Construction

 Rotterdam was constructed in 1872 at the Henderson, Coulborn and Company shipyard in Renfrew, Scotland, United Kingdom.
 She was completed in 1872 and launched on 6 June 1872.
-She was named Rotterdam after the Dutch city (of the same name).
+She was named Rotterdam after the Dutch city of the same name.